dzvid/ibrdtn-container/README.md

 # IBRDTN - Dockerfile 🐳

 Dockerfile to build a docker image for the Bundle protocol implementation [IBRDTN](https://github.com/ibrdtn/ibrdtn).
-The image use Debian:stretch as base image, the code in this repository was created based on the project [fog-over-dtn](https://github.com/tukno/fog-over-dtn/tree/master/Fog%20Node/IBR-DTN).
+The image use debian:stretch-20190910-slim as base image, the code in this repository was created based on the project [fog-over-dtn](https://github.com/tukno/fog-over-dtn/tree/master/Fog%20Node/IBR-DTN).

 ## Usage